JackBJ23/Topo-GEN/README.md

 loss_dsigma1(point_cloud, true_point_cloud, dgm, true_dgm, device, sigma1=0.05)
 loss_density(point_cloud, true_point_cloud, dgm, true_dgm, device, sigma=0.2, scale=0.002, maxrange=35., npoints=30)
 ```
-Each function returns two values: `loss, gotloss`.
-If `gotloss` is 1, the loss value depends on the learnable point cloud and can be added to the total loss.
-If `gotloss` is 0, the topological loss only depends on ground truth data and does not need to be added to the total loss.
+The only required arguments are `point_cloud` (the learnable point cloud or output of a machine learning model); `dgm` (its persistence diagram); `true_point_cloud` (the ground truth point cloud), and `true_dgm` (its diagram).
+The other arguments are optional and control the topological functions.
 To generate a persistence diagram, do:
 ```
 dgm = get_dgm(point_cloud, deg)
 ```
 Where the shape of the point cloud is expected to be `(number of points, dimension of each point)`, and `deg` is the homology degree (0 or 1, where 1 is the more general option).

+Each topological function returns two values: `loss, gotloss`.
+If `gotloss` is 1, the loss value depends on the learnable point cloud and can be added to the total loss.
+If `gotloss` is 0, the topological loss only depends on ground truth data and does not need to be added to the total loss.

 Additionally, we have unified all the topological regularizers into a single function, `topo_losses`, in order to combine them in a straightforward way.
 To use it, do:
 ```